Ryujin 65MN Spring Steel - the 'TakWak' Machete Sword

-FINALLY, a truly affordable Tactical Wakizashi style blade made NOT made from stainless steel, but instead - hard wearing, oil tempered 65MN Spring Steel - and available at a bargain introductory special price!
+FINALLY, a truly affordable Tactical Wakizashi style blade made NOT made from stainless steel, but instead - hard wearing, oil tempered 65MN Spring Steel - and available at a heavily discounted bargain price!

 There are a ton of similar looking tactical, one piece full tang construction swords like this one on the market these days.
 But the problem is, almost all anywhere near this price point are made from stainless steel that either shatters or bends if you actually try to cut anything significant with it..

 But this Spring Steel beast is the real deal..

 The 'TakWak' Tactical Wakizashi Machete by Ryujin is made from oil quenched tempered and hardened 65MN Spring Steel - a tough no-nonsense steel becoming increasingly popular for truly functional and durable swords.
 And with a one piece construction, it doesn't get much more durable than this (plus as with all our swords, it comes with our exclusive LIFETIME WARRANTY against breakage under normal usage conditions).

 With a thick double fullered blade, despite its short size it weighs in at a whopping 2.1lbs and is balanced right where it should be to deliver truly devastating cuts and viscous hacking blows in rapid succession and is fully 'apocalypse ready'..

 While brutal in design, it also gives a nod to the Japanese tradition that inspired it - with a full faux rayskin wrap bound under tightly wrapped black rayon to improve the grip and give it a true Wakizashi aesthetic, up to and including stylized brass menuki handle ornaments (that also help to tighten the ito wrap).